eerimoq/moblin/README.rst

 - Sometimes video hangs.
 Often when app is put into background.
 Or when changing settings.

-- Align picker styles with the rest.

 Ideas/plan
 ==========

 - Adaptive bitrate, but based on what?

 - Video effects:

-  - Repeat part of video multiple times.

   - Sparks.